 When neither of the above options applies, it may be necessary to file a lawsuit in court to establish paternity.
 A mother or individual who believes he is the father both has the standing to file a paternity action.
 There are various methods of proving parentage, but DNA evidence is the most critical in this type of case.
 DNA evidence, on its own, is not proof of paternity: You must obtain a Court Order of Paternity to establish your rights as a father or mother.

-If you have questions about establishing paternity under any of these methods, a knowledgeable family law attorney in Chicago can provide answers.
-Please contact Arami Law Office to schedule a consultation where we can discuss the details of your case.
+If you have questions about establishing paternity under any of these methods, a knowledgeable family law attorneys in Chicago can provide answers.
+Please contact Arami Law to schedule a consultation where we can discuss the details of your case.